binaryberry/CV/README.md

       - During our retro I suggested a widely successful morning hug ritual!

 **Other coding activities**
+  - Took part in [24 Pull Requests] event where I paired with core Rails contributor [Andrew White] and fixed a [bug] in [Rails]!
-  - Wix London Hackathon - our team of 5 created an app allowing website users to text message the owner of the site
+  - Wix London Hackathon - our team of 5 created an app allowing website users to text message the owner of the site.
+I built most of the backend.
   - Coderetreat - 5 iterations of writing Conway's Game of Life, with different constraints, using pair-programming and testing
-  - Codebar attendee
   - Gave three lectures at Makers Academy:
       - Command line and Sublime Text shortcuts that will save your life
       - Cunning Javascript tips
       - Hip hip Arrays! (with [David Wickes])
   - Wrote Makers Academy course content about using Ruby to read files
+  - Codebar and Ruby Hacknight attendee

 Previous Employment
 ----------